How to practice stoicism

 It took them a while to realize this was their path to freedom.

-“From my experience with my panic attacks, it took time time unitl it really clicked and it worked.”
+“From my experience with my panic attacks, it took time until really clicked and it worked.”

 Some Stoics call acceptance being neutral about things.
-This is sometimes easier said than done.
-When you do the opposite and view certain possibilities and outcomes as unacceptable, you unknowingly create anxiety triggers.
+Accepting things is sometimes easier said than done.
+The opposite, viewing certain possibilities and outcomes as unacceptable, unknowingly creates anxiety triggers.

 Emotional mastery

 Emotional mastery is the act of finding the psychological root cause of one’s emotions and changing one’s way of thinking so that a trigger(1) no longer triggers one in the future.
 Developing emotional mastery/intelligence enables you to learn from your emotions.
-It may be difficult to believe, but you may knowingly or unknowingly use emotions as a means to help yourself.
+It may be difficult to believe, but you may be unknowingly or knowingly using emotions as a tool to help yourself.
 For example, some people use anxiety as a reminder to be on guard when dealing with a certain individual.

-The more proficient emotional mastery skills you have, the more capable you are of understanding and eliminating the root cause(s) of your negative emotions.
+The more you build your emotional mastery skills, the more capable you are of understanding and eliminating the root cause(s) of your negative emotions.

-- Trigger = a stimuli that when encountered we experience a negative emotion.
+1. Trigger = a stimulus that, when encountered, we experience a negative emotion.